leonardmusat/Logos/README.md

   - ✅ Groups similar logos into categorized folders

 ## 🧠 The ideas:
 First, I analyzed the logos and noticed that they come in various shapes and sizes.
 I thought that using the percentage of colors in each logo would be a good approach.
-Additionally, similar logos often shared the same colors or shapes, so I decided to consider both color composition and percentage as separate criteria.
+Additionally, similar logos often shared the same colors or shapes, so I decided to consider both color composition and percentage as separate criteria. <br>
 Many logos also contain the company name, so I aimed to extract as many letters as possible from the text.
 This gave me three classification criteria: color composition, color percentage, and text recognition.
-If two logos matched in at least two of these criteria, I considered them similar.
+If two logos matched in at least two of these criteria, I considered them similar. <br>
-I initially thought about using the company name as an additional criterion, but it felt like cheating, so I abandoned that idea.
+I initially thought about using the company name as an additional criterion, but it felt like cheating, so I abandoned that idea. <br>

 ## 🚀 Getting Started
 ❗ The repository reflects the state after code execution.
 Before running the code, delete the contents of the logo_image and final_results folders.